eschwartz/eschwartz.github.io/_drafts/wire-and-almondjs.md

 The `controllers/timelinecontroller` AMD module is missing from my build!

 This is when I remember that I had been using the [wire-rjs-builder](https://github.com/pieter-vanderwerff/wire-rjs-builder.git) as my `wire!` plugin.
 This is a really handy project by [Pieter Vanderwerff](http://pieter.io/) which scans through your Wire.js spec during an r.js build, and adds any referenced module to the build.
 It was a lifesaver when I first found it.
-But now that I'm not using the `wire!` problem, how do I make sure all of the modules referenced in my spec get added to the build?
+But now that I'm not using the `wire!` plugin, how do I make sure all of the modules referenced in my spec get added to the build?

-What if we could still use the wire-rjs-builder AMD plugin, but only for builds?
+What if we could use the dependency-optimizing features of the `wire!` plugin, without using the asynchonous wiring functionality?

-So I created a wrapper around the wire-rjs-builder, which prevents it from wiring specs, but still adds any referenced modules to builds.
+Guess what?
+We can!
+I created a wrapper around the wire-rjs-builder, which prevents it from wiring specs, but still adds any referenced modules to builds.

 {% highlight javascript %}
   // buildSpec.js